 Minority Statement by Sébastien Bachollet: The ALAC supports certain aspects of the minority statement submitted by Sébastien Bachollet and has incorporated those aspects into the body if this statement.

 Minority Statement by Edward Morris: The ALAC rejects most of what is being proposed.
 The only part that may have merit is ensuring that individuals or organizations do not exercise voting rights in multiple AC/SOs or subdivisions thereof.
-However, this would need to be carefully examined to ensure that such restriction foxes an accountability problem and does not merely restrict individual rights.
+However, this would need to be carefully examined to ensure that such restriction fixes an accountability problem and does not merely restrict individual rights.

 Board Proposal – 02 September 2015